Fudmottin/Chudnovsky/README.md

 begins.

 ```
+$ time ./chudnovsky 10 > pi.txt
-./chudnovsky 50 > pi.txt  0.00s user 0.00s system 75% cpu 0.007 total
+./chudnovsky 10 > pi.txt  0.00s user 0.00s system 75% cpu 0.009 total
 $ sh pi-diff.sh
 cmp: EOF on pi.txt
-Difference found at position: 711
+Difference found at position: 144
 Displaying ten characters from each file starting five chars before the difference...
-           9   9   5   6   1   1   2   1   2   9
+           3   1   7   2   5   3   5   9   4   0

-           9   9   5   6   2   4   3   8   6   5
+           3   1   7   2   5   8   9   2   4   8

-$ wc -c pi.txt
-     752 pi.txt
-$ time ./chudnovsky 100 > pi.txt
+$ time ./chudnovsky 20 > pi.txt
-./chudnovsky 100 > pi.txt  0.01s user 0.00s system 84% cpu 0.014 total
+./chudnovsky 20 > pi.txt  0.00s user 0.00s system 98% cpu 0.007 total
 $ sh pi-diff.sh
 cmp: EOF on pi.txt
-Difference found at position: 1421
+Difference found at position: 285
 Displaying ten characters from each file starting five chars before the difference...
-           0   9   3   4   1   7   2   1   6   4
+           4   8   2   1   3   3   9   3   6   0

-           0   9   3   4   9   4   4   5   8   6
+           4   8   2   1   3   4   5   1   8   1

-$ wc -c pi.txt
-    1502 pi.txt
-$ time ./chudnovsky 200 > pi.txt
+$ time ./chudnovsky 100 > pi.txt
-./chudnovsky 200 > pi.txt  0.04s user 0.00s system 95% cpu 0.045 total
+./chudnovsky 100 > pi.txt  0.03s user 0.01s system 371% cpu 0.009 total
 $ sh pi-diff.sh
 cmp: EOF on pi.txt
-Difference found at position: 2838
+Difference found at position: 1421
 Displaying ten characters from each file starting five chars before the difference...
-           8   4   7   8   4   8   9   6   8   3

-           8   4   7   8   5   2   7   1   0   4
+           0   0   9   3   4   1   7   2   1   6

-$ wc -c pi.txt
-    3002 pi.txt
+           0   0   9   3   4   9   4   4   5   8
 ```

 As you can see, there is a point where the digits are start to be just plain wrong. that's just the nature of this implementation.
-Still, it was fun to write.
-Debugging was a bit of a challenge.
-Integer overflows do terrible things!
 If you follow the link to the wikipedia page, you will see that there is more room for optimization.
-Not only can the number of operations be reduced, the algorithm can be parallelized to take advantage of multiple cores.
-This implementation is parallelized using the C++17 standard threading mechanism.
-Even so, further optimization is possible.
+This implementation is parallelized using std::thread.